-You should keep this is mind, if you are thinking of getting an app developed.
+You should keep this in mind if you are thinking of getting an app developed.
 Nowadays, almost every single successful app is priced FREE.
-In this article we aim to provide some useful advice to help you price your app better.
+In this article, we aim to provide some useful advice to help you price your app better.
 You are probably thinking, “wait, it costs me thousands of dollars to develop an app, how can I give it out for free?”
 Don’t worry almost everyone feels the same.
 This is until you realise that there are various other ways to monetise your apps.
 I will briefly discuss some of the options:

 Offer a demo version of your app for free.
 Once your users are convinced that the app is of great value, ask them to pay a fee to unlock the full features.

 From studying Economics, we know that consumers value gains more than they fear losses.
 If they can avoid paying 10 cents for something, they will try and do so.
 You see this happen all the time.
 In supermarkets, people spend hundreds of dollars purchasing groceries but when the cashier says “15 cents for a bag”, this seems expensive.
-Similarly app users might be thinking, “I can probably find a similar app for free, if I do enough research”, stopping them from pressing the buy button.
-Having said this people are still willing to purchase apps that are truly useful.
+Similarly, app users might be thinking, “I can probably find a similar app for free, if I do enough research”, stopping them from pressing the buy button.
+Having said these, people are still willing to purchase apps that are truly useful.
 These are generally productivity and utility apps.
-Sleep Cycle, is an example of such an app, it costs just under $1.50 to download, but its is an app that makes your life easier.
+Sleep Cycle, is an example of such an app, it costs just under $1.50 to download, but it is an app that makes your life easier.